tjbarden/tjbarden/README.md

 Hi, I’m @tjbarden,

-I'm currently a Research Fellow at Northwestern University's Kellogg School of Business.
+I'm currently a Research Fellow at Northwestern University's Kellogg School of Management.